linode/docs/docs/guides/applications/cloud-storage/store-and-share-your-files-with-nextcloud-centos-7/index.md

 modified: 2018-12-18
 modified_by:
   name: Linode
-title: 'Store and Share your Files with Nextcloud on Centos 7'
+title: "Store and Share your Files with Nextcloud on Centos 7"
 contributor:
   name: Andrew Lescher
   link: https://www.linkedin.com/in/andrew-lescher-87027940/